seanohalpin/metaphor/README.markdown

     metaphor.processors << Metaphor::Processor::PrintMessage.new

     # Process one message
-    metaphor.call(headers, body) # => [ new_headers, new_body ]
+    metaphor.call("Hello, Metaphor!") # => "Hello, Metaphor!"
                                       # => false (if halted by processor)

     # Process messages from this class until the Ruby VM is killed or the
     # input returns nil
     metaphor.call(StdinInput.new)

-Classes used for input must respond to #get and return an array of headers and the message body:
+Classes used for input must respond to #gets and return a String (or at least something that quacks like a String):

     class StdinInput
-      def get
+      def gets
-        # return an array like this:
-        [
-          { "header" => "value", ... }, # Message headers
-          "body"                        # Message body
-        ]
+        line = STDIN.gets
+        line == "" ? nil : line
       end
     end

 Classes used as processors must respond to #call(headers, body):

     class PrintMessage
-      def call(headers, body)
+      def call(message)
-        puts "Headers: #{headers.inspect}"
-        puts "Body   : #{body.inspect}"
+        puts "Message : #{message.inspect}"
       end
     end

 The return value of #call controls what happens to the message.
 If the processor returns:

-  * An array of headers and the message body
-    - they are passed to the next processor
-  * Boolean false (or something that is === to it)
+  * false
     - Metaphor stops processing this message and discards it
-  * Any other value that is not false
+  * nil
-    - Metaphor passes the same headers and message that were passed into this processor to the next processor in the chain
+    - Metaphor passes the same object that were passed into the processor to the next processor in the chain
+  * Anything else
+    - Metaphor passes this to the next processor

 Contributing
 ------------